-(\$ in millions) Three months ended June 30, Six months ended d June 30, 2015 2014 2015 2014 Beginning balance \$ (378) \$ (493) \$ (380) \$ (513) Additional credit loss for securities previously other-than-temporarily impaired (2) 4 (3) (1) Additional credit loss for securities not previously other-than-temporarily impaired (2) (2) (6) (3) Reduction in credit loss for securities disposed or collected 8 7 14 33 Reduction in credit loss for securities the Company has made the decision to sell or more likely than not will be required to sell Change in credit loss due to accretion of increase in cash flows 2 1 3 1 Reduction in credit loss for securities sold in Lincoln Benefit Life Company ("LBL") disposition 59 59 Ending balance \$ (372) \$ (424) \$ (372) \$ (424)
+(\$ in millions) Three mo Septen Nine mor Septen 2015 2014 2015 2014 Beginning balance \$ (372) \$ (424) \$ (380) \$ (513) Additional credit loss for securities previously other-than-temporarily impaired (7) (1) (10) (2) Additional credit loss for securities not previously other-than-temporarily impaired (8) (5) (14) (8) Reduction in credit loss for securities disposed or collected 23 28 37 61 Reduction in credit loss for securities the Company has made the decision to sell or more likely than not will be required to sell 5 Change in credit loss due to accretion of increase in cash flows 1 3 2 Reduction in credit loss for securities sold in Lincoln Benefit Life Company ("LBL") disposition 59 Ending balance \$ (364) \$ (401) \$ (364) \$ (401)

 The Company uses its best estimate of future cash flows expected to be collected from the fixed income security, discounted at the security's original or current effective rate, as appropriate, to calculate a recovery value and determine whether a credit loss exists.
 The determination of cash flow estimates is inherently subjective and methodologies may vary depending on facts and circumstances specific to the security.
 All reasonably available information relevant to the collectability of the security, including past events, current conditions, and reasonable and supportable assumptions and forecasts, are considered when developing the estimate of cash flows expected to be collected.
 That information generally includes, but is not limited to, the remaining payment terms of the security, prepayment speeds, foreign exchange rates, the financial condition and future earnings potential of the issue or issuer, expected defaults, expected recoveries, the value of underlying collateral, vintage, geographic concentration, available reserves or escrows, current subordination levels, third party guarantees and other credit enhancements.
 Other information, such as industry analyst reports and forecasts, sector credit ratings, financial condition of the bond insurer for insured fixed income securities, and other market data relevant to the realizability of contractual cash flows, may also be considered.
 The estimated fair value of collateral will be used to estimate recovery value if the Company determines that the security is dependent on the liquidation of collateral for ultimate settlement.
-If the estimated recovery value is less than the amortized cost of the security, a credit loss exists and an other-temporary impairment for the difference between the estimated recovery value and amortized cost is recorded in earnings.
+If the estimated recovery value and amortized cost is recorded in earnings.
 The portion of the unrealized loss related to factors other than credit remains classified in accumulated other comprehensive income.
-If the Company may conclude that the entire decline in fair value
+If the Company determines that the fixed income security does not have sufficient cash flow or other information to estimate a recovery value for the security, the Company may conclude that the entire decline in fair value is